Sin, a Hindrance to Answered Prayer

 In essence, if we live life as if God is not omnipresent [present in all places] and omniscient [all knowing], than we deceive ourselves.
 Our Christianity is not only about words, but it's about actions.
 As it says in the book of James, "Faith without works [actions] is dead."

 If we desire the blessing of the Lord, we must walk in line with His word.
 If we walk in obedience we will be in the place to receive God's blessing.

 Can God change your life?

 God has made it possible for you to know Him and experience an amazing change in your own life.

 Discover how you can find peace with God.

 You can also send us your prayer requests

 Carlos Garcia, III authored an e-book of poetry, I Choose You: A Poetic Journey.
 He earned a B.A. from Oral Roberts University in Church Ministries and is completing a M.A. in Communication at Regent University.
-Carlos' experience includes serving as Pastor of Casa de Oración, Inc. He has ministered for over 12 years as a lead phone counselor for Christian Broadcast Network, Inc. addressing a plethora of spiritual and emotional needs.
+Carlos' experience includes serving as Pastor of Casa de Oración, Inc. He has ministered for over 12 years as a lead phone center representative for Christian Broadcast Network, Inc. addressing a plethora of spiritual and emotional needs.
 Carlos and his wife, Liz, have been married over twelve years and they have three children.
 They reside in the Hampton Roads, Virginia.